safiyc/abc-loop/README.md

 ## Description

-An educational app to teach kids ABC with words, images, and sounds by pressing a letter on the keyboard or  clicking/touching on a letter block.
+An educational app to teach my nephew and kids ABC with words, images, and sounds by pressing a letter on the keyboard or clicking/touching on a letter block.
 Each letter has 4 levels.
 As the user triggers a letter consecutively, the program loops through words associated with said letter.
 The loop resets to level 1 of all letters when a triggered letter is different from the previous letter.

 ## Pending Tasks
 * Onload/reload: animate curtains open